 Our clients in the Clear Lake area had grown tired of their master bathroom.
 In particular, they wanted to eliminate the old tub/shower combo and increase storage capacity.
 They also sought a more modern, customized look for what likely will be their forever home.
 After listening to Tom Tynan on HomeShow Radio describe the thousands of bathrooms TriFection has remodeled and the incredibly positive impact our work had on his home, these folks called us.
-Our very thorough and personal consultation process gave them comfort TriFection would be the perfect contractor to manage this project.
+Our very thorough and personal consultation process gave them comfort TriFection would be the perfect contractor to manage this Clear Lake bathroom remodeling project.
 Importantly, we showed them how our team had remodeled their bathroom floor plan successfully in other houses numerous times.

-Starting with a New Walk In Shower
+Clear Lake Bathroom Remodeling Starts with a New Shower

 Like most people these days, our clients rarely used the existing bathtub in the tub/shower combo.
 They realized a new custom walk-in shower would represent a much improved use of space.
 No longer would they have to step over the edge of the tub to enter and exit, which becomes a more serious slipping hazard as we age.
 This design also would allow us to add a comfortable bench seat inside the shower, along with grab bars.
 We incorporated a handheld showering unit and a knee wall for more privacy.

 First, however, we deleted the dropped ceiling, or furdown, above the tub/shower to provide more light and spacious feel.
 Our clients selected the KOSHI series by Imola for the wall tile, accented with a Tribute Providence liner.
 Zone Hex Fawn tile serves as the shower floor.
 We topped the bench seat and knee wall with the Silver Lennon granite chosen for the vanity countertops.
 A new LED can light above the shower brightened the space, and clear frame-less glass completed the look.